angelhndez/SitumMapsCartoExample/README.md

 To integrate the library follow the next steps:

-1.- Copy the sitummapscarto-release.arr library into your /libs folder.
+1.- Copy the sitummapscarto-release.aar library into your /libs folder.

 2.- Add the following dependencies to your build.gradle: